 Prerequisite(s): PHYS 351

 This course is a continuation from PHYS 351, the intermediate quantum mechanics course.
 The course focuses on the application of quantum mechanics.
-Topics include one-electron atoms, perturbation theory, variational method, time-dependent perturbation theory, multi-electron atoms, and scattering.
+Topics include one-electron atoms, perturbation theory, variational method, time-dependent perturbation theory, spin, and multi-electron atoms.

 PHYS 4523 credits